KeaDreamTeam/Planning/API-Documentation.md

   * On success, the HTTP status code in the response header is 201 ('Created').
   * If the data passed in is incorrect, a 400 'Bad Response' HTTP status code will be returned.
+  * If the user already exists, a 400 HTTP status code and message 'user already exists!' will be returned.
   * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

 The post request will add a new user row to the user table based on the form inputs.
-It will reject the request if the username is already taken, and return "false".
-The password will be hashed, and the database stores only this hashed version.
+It will reject the request if the username is already taken.
+The password will be hashed, and the database stores only this hashed password version.
 If the user creation is successful, that user's ID will be returned, e.g.:

     { user_id: 15 }